aws-cloudformation/cloudformation-resource-schema/README.md

 ### Relationships

-Relationships between resources can be expressed through the use of the `$ref` keywork when defining a property schema.
+Relationships between resources can be expressed through the use of the `$ref` keyword when defining a property schema.
 The use of the `$ref` keyword to establish relationships is described in [JSON Schema documentation](https://cswr.github.io/JsonSchema/spec/definitions_references/#reference-specification).

 #### Example